-Eligible project activities must take place between March 1, 2018, and June 30, 2018.
+Cycle A projects may take place between July 1, 2018 and June 30, 2019.

 -An applicant must be incorporated as an Arizona nonprofit organization with tax-exempt status or be a unit of government.
 Eligible organizations include adult day centers, assisted living facilities, arts and cultural organizations, community-based service organizations, libraries, neighborhood centers, parks and recreation departments, retirement communities, rehabilitation centers, social service organizations, university/college departments and more.
 Unincorporated organizations may apply through a registered nonprofit fiscal sponsor.

-An applicant may submit only one application per cycle, and may receive only one Lifelong Arts Engagement Grant per fiscal year.
+-An applicant may submit only one application per cycle, and may receive only one Lifelong Arts Engagement Grant per fiscal year.

-Individual teaching artists or arts organizations may be listed as partners on a maximum of seven (7) funded Lifelong Arts Engagement Grant applications in a given fiscal year.
+-Individual teaching artists or arts organizations may be listed as partners on a maximum of seven (7) funded Lifelong Arts Engagement Grant applications in a given fiscal year.
 If the number of applications on which a given individual teaching artist or arts organization is listed as a partner in a single funding cycle exceeds the total number that may be funded for that fiscal year, they will be asked to advise the Arts Commission on which application(s) will be withdrawn from consideration.
 The Arts Commission requests that prospective applicants consider this restriction before applying.

 This program does not fund the following:

 -Applications submitted by for-profit organizations.

 -Strictly field trip or performance-based activities.

 -An organization’s season or seasonal series of presented or produced work.

 -Support for staff or board member salaries (stipends for professional development or supplemental activities beyond the employee contract are eligible for support through this grant).

 -Support for projects which would otherwise be eligible for a Festival Grant.

 -Funding for insurance.

 -Food and beverages for any purpose.

 -Scholarships, awards and competitions.

 -Religious institution-led or religious group-sponsored projects not open to participation by non-congregants.

 -Religious institution-led or religious group-sponsored projects whose primary purpose is the religious socialization of individuals or which exist as parts of religious sermons or services.

 -Producing organizations to tour or present themselves.

--Grant administration, overhead or processing fees taken by an umbrella/parent organization as a percentage of the total award, with the exception of fiscal sponsors
+-Grant administration, overhead or processing fees taken by an umbrella/parent organization as a percentage of the total award, with the exception of fiscal sponsors.

 Additionally, according to the Arts Commission’s enabling statutes, “Notwithstanding any other law, no monies from the Arizona Commission on the Arts may be spent for payment to any person or entity for use in desecrating, casting contempt on, mutilating, defacing, defiling, burning, trampling or otherwise dishonoring or causing to bring dishonor on religious objects, the flag of the United States or the flag of this state.”
 Recipients of Arts Commission support are further instructed to “take into consideration general standards of decency and respect for the diverse beliefs and values of the American public” within funded programs.

 A 1:1 match is required.
 A combination of cash and in-kind contributions may be used to match the grant.
 In-kind contributions may comprise no more than 50% of the match.

--For projects taking place between July 1, 2017 and June 30, 2018.
+-For projects taking place between July 1, 2018 and June 30, 2019.

--For projects taking place between March 1, 2018 and June 30, 2018.
+-For projects taking place between November 1, 2018 and June 30, 2019.